Skip to the main content.

 • Resurrection Eggs: Fill plastic eggs with items like a cross (toothpicks) or cloth “stone” to retell the story.

-• Foot-Washing Activity: Reenact Jesus’ humble act using a basin and towels, as shown in Bible Builds.
+• Foot-Washing Activity: Reenact Jesus’ humble act using a basin and towels.

 3. Answer Tough Questions Simply